webdriverio/webdriverio/PROJECT_CHARTER.md

 ### 1.1: In-scope

-- automation of modern web browser
+- automation of modern web browsers
 - automation of mobile devices (web as well as native applications)
-- testing applications from end-to-end at scale (including parallisation and reporting)
+- testing applications from end-to-end at scale (including parallelisation and reporting)
 - integration into 3rd party services and vendors (e.g. [Sauce Labs](https://saucelabs.com/) or [Applitools](https://applitools.com/))
 - support of functional as well as non functional testing aspects (e.g. visual regression or frontend performance testing)
 - automated debugging in the browser (e.g. using the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/))